SHTFDad may collect a share of sales or other compensation from the links on this page.

-Not all reasons for a building an emergency shelter derive from Zombies, Swine Flu, or Rogue Governments.
+Not all reasons for building an emergency shelter derives from Zombies, Swine Flu, or Rogue Governments.
 Several come from Mother Nature herself.
 Her very moody self!

 We have all seen the recent uptick in natural disasters, and this is a trend that will most likely not diminish anytime soon.
 Mother Nature has thrown several events at us that would be made safer and more comfortable farther down the path with an emergency shelter.

 The first is tornados.
 Many families build a storm shelter in Tornado Alley.
 Many houses have backyard shelters to seek refuge in during a tornado outbreak.
 It is not uncommon for a home to have a small shelter large enough for the family stocked with food and water for a few days.

 In fact, an entire industry exists solely for tornado shelters.
 There are more than a few vendors that will install a completely self-contained unit in your backyard or even inside your house.
 Just place a call and in a few short weeks, you can have your very own Wile E. Coyote approved Acme storm shelter.

 Fire is a tricky one.
 With special considerations, it can be accomplished.
 However, these designs are best left to the experts.